Genivia/ugrep/README.md

       ugrep -z -tc++ -w 'main' myprojects.tgz

   looks for `main` in C++ files in the compressed tar file `myprojects.tgz`.
   Supported tar formats are v7, ustar, gnu, oldgnu, and pax.
+Supported cpio formats are odc and newc (not the non-portable old binary cpio format).

 - **ugrep can match patterns across multiple lines**, such as comment blocks in source code.
 This feature supports matching that could otherwise only be